siddharth-maddali/siddharth-maddali.github.io/professional/cv.md

 Oak Ridge Institute for Science and Education (ORISE) post-doctoral fellowship (2016)<br/>
 The Indian Institute of Technology Madras Merit Scholarship (2007-2009)<br/>
-Bangalore University rank 5 (2007)
+Bangalore University overall rank 5 (2007)

 <a name="grants"></a>
 # Research grants